 - Cable Size Calculation

 - Digitally Sign & Approve

-Don’t take our word for it – here’s what other cable calc app users say:
+Don’t take our word for it – here’s what some cable calc app users say,

 Been using it for about a month now and it’s been brilliant.
 Best cable calc I’ve found by far.

 Great app.
 Best cable calculator out there.

 Cable Size Calculations